 Victoria Inn, 555 Arthur Street West

 Thunder Bay, On P7E 5R5

 Meals and Accommodation Details

-*PSO’s booking only available by telephone
+*Booking only available through telephone

 Superior by nature!